judydjy/judydjy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Yu Yao, a senior undergraduate at [School of Physical Sciences](http://en.physics.ustc.edu.cn/mainm.htm), [University of Science and Technology of China](https://en.ustc.edu.cn/).
+I am Yu Yao, a senior undergraduate at <a href="http://en.physics.ustc.edu.cn/mainm.htm" style="text-decoration: none;">School of Physical Sciences</a>, <a href="https://en.ustc.edu.cn/" style="text-decoration: none;">University of Science and Technology of China</a>.
 I am fortunately advised by <a href="http://www.hfnl.ustc.edu.cn/detail?id=11337" style="color: orange;">Prof. Changgan Zeng@USTC</a>, <a href="https://physics.yale.edu/people/charles-brown" style="color: orange;">Prof. Charles Brown@Yale</a> and <a href="https://www.physics.harvard.edu/people/facpages/hoffman" style="color: orange;">Prof. Jenny Hoffman@Harvard</a>.

 <!--
+在上面的示例中，我添加了`text-decoration: none;`到`<a>`标签的`style`属性中，以去掉链接的下划线。这将使链接文本没有下划线。您可以根据需要调整颜色和其他样式属性。
+I am Yu Yao, a senior undergraduate at [School of Physical Sciences](http://en.physics.ustc.edu.cn/mainm.htm), [University of Science and Technology of China](https://en.ustc.edu.cn/).
+I am fortunately advised by <a href="http://www.hfnl.ustc.edu.cn/detail?id=11337" style="color: orange; text-decoration: none;">Prof. Changgan Zeng@USTC</a>, <a href="https://physics.yale.edu/people/charles-brown" style="color: orange; text-decoration: none;">Prof. Charles Brown@Yale</a>, and <a href="https://www.physics.harvard.edu/people/facpages/hoffman" style="color: orange; text-decoration: none;">Prof. Jenny Hoffman@Harvard</a>.

 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).\
 -->

 Resaerch Insterests
 ======
-In pursuit of being a **condensed matter physics experimentalist**, my research is driven by the goal of developing robust and efficient methodologies for delving into the fundamental properties of novel materials with [Scanning Tunneling Microscope](https://en.wikipedia.org/wiki/Scanning_tunneling_microscope), [Molecular-Beam EpitaxY](https://en.wikipedia.org/wiki/Molecular-beam_epitaxy), [Angle-resolved photoemission spectroscopy](https://en.wikipedia.org/wiki/Angle-resolved_photoemission_spectroscopy#:~:text=Angle%2Dresolved%20photoemission%20spectroscopy%20(ARPES,material%2C%20usually%20a%20crystalline%20solid.) and *etc*.
+In pursuit of being a **condensed matter physics experimentalist**, my research is driven by the goal of developing robust and efficient methodologies for delving into the fundamental properties of novel materials with [Scanning Tunneling Microscope](https://en.wikipedia.org/wiki/Scanning_tunneling_microscope), [Molecular-Beam EpitaxY](https://en.wikipedia.org/wiki/Molecular-beam_epitaxy), [Angle-resolved photoemission spectroscopy](https://en.wikipedia.org/wiki/Angle-resolved_photoemission_spectroscopy#) and *etc*.

 Currently, I am foucused on several projects: